hackoregon/civic/.github/ISSUE_TEMPLATE/task.md

 -->

 ## What

 What needs to be done?

 ### Why

 Why does it need to be done?
-Connected issues?
+(Include links to related issues)

 ### When

 When does this need to be done?